Work-to-rule: Quiet quitting

-The phrase, "quiet quitting," became popular during 2022 in the United States, mostly through the social video platform TikTok.
-In 2022, quiet quitting experienced a surge in popularity in numerous publications following a viral TikTok video which was inspired by a Business Insider article.
-That same year, Gallup found that roughly half of the U.S. workforce were quiet quitters.
+Though the term is recent, the ideas behind quiet quitting are not and go back decades.
+The phrase "quiet quitting" became popular during 2022 in the United States, mostly through the social video platform TikTok.
+In 2022, quiet quitting experienced a surge in popularity in numerous publications following a viral TikTok video, which was inspired by a Business Insider article.
+That same year, Gallup found that roughly half of the American workforce were quiet quitters.

-Industry observers argue the COVID-19 Pandemic accelerated the social movement of quiet quitting, with a resurgence in labor sentiments among Generation Z.
+Industry observers argue the COVID-19 pandemic accelerated the social movement of quiet quitting, with a resurgence in labor sentiments among Generation Z as a result of the economic fallout.
+A 2021 survey conducted by the American Psychological Association revealed that forty percent of American workers surveyed intend to change jobs, which the report attributed to lack of compensation for the amount of stress and burnout endured.
+In 2023, a trend called quiet cutting was seen where employers would reassign rather than lay off employees, suggesting a possible shift in workplace power.
+It is possible that conscious quitting might follow quiet quitting.

 Response

 While individual contributors might think in terms of otherwise "engaged workers setting reasonable boundaries", their employers might see them instead as "slackers who are willfully underperforming".
-Sometimes work-to-rule can be considered by employers as malicious compliance as they pursue legal action against workers.
-While not legally enforceable under minimum statutory law, employers may enforce customized employment contract terms that the employee agreed to:
+Depending on jurisdiction, work-to-rule may sometimes be considered by employers as malicious compliance, and they may attempt to pursue legal action against workers.
+While generally not grounds for legal retaliation on an individual basis, employers may attempt to enforce onerous contract terms such as: